Generali Global Assistance Travel Insurance Review

 Airline Property Irregularity Report, replacement item receipts, proof of ownership, itemized missing contents

-Submit claims promptly with complete documentation within 30 days of incidents for fastest processing.
+Submit your claim within 30 days of the incident with all required documents for the fastest processing.

 FAQ: Generali Global Assistance Travel Insurance